XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Experiment Results

-\textbf{Comparison with State-of-the-arts:} The results are summarized in Table~\ref{tab:k150} and \ref{tab:k400}.
-As shown in the tables, by adapting CLIP to video data, previous CLIP-based video learners obtain substantial improvement over the original CLIP for cross-domain open-vocabulary action recognition.
+The results are summarized in Table~\ref{tab:k150} and \ref{tab:k400}.
+As shown in the tables, by adapting CLIP to video data, previous open-vocabulary action recognition models obtain substantial improvement over the original CLIP for generalizable open-vocabulary action recognition.
 Although these methods show impressive performance for the domain with a small gap (UCF), they still exhibit limited performance for the domains with large gaps (ARID and NEC-Dr).
-These results reveal potential challenges of the task, as discussed in Section~\ref{sec:intro}~and~\ref{sec:xovaction}.
-By learning scene-agnostic video representations, our proposed SATA outperforms previous state-of-the-arts by 1.33\% and 1.75\% in terms of average overall accuracy for Kinetics150 and Kinetics400, respectively.
+These results reveal potential challenges of the task, as discussed in Section~\ref{sec:intro}.
+By learning scene-agnostic video representations and diversified elaboration representations, our proposed XOV-Action outperforms previous state-of-the-arts by {2.85\% and 2.71\%} in terms of average overall accuracy for Kinetics150 and Kinetics400, respectively.
 These improvements are significant, especially considering that the metric is an average across four test domains.
+More importantly, our proposed XOV-Action obtains the best performance in most cases on XOVABench, demonstrating its superior capabilities across different category types and different test domains.
+This success is attributed to our effective designs specified in open-set action understanding and cross-domain generalization.

+In addition to XOVABench, we conduct experiments on Kinetics600 zero-shot benchmark and Kinetics400 base-to-novel benchmark to demonstrate the generalization capabilities of our proposed XOV-Action model.
+Specifically, for the Kinetics600 zero-shot benchmark, models are trained on Kinetics400 and evaluated on Kinetics600's extra action categories, \ie, novel categories that are not included in Kinetics400.
+For the Kinetics400 base-to-novel benchmark, models are trained on the base categories of Kinetics400 and evaluated on the remaining (novel) categories.
+Following the standard protocol~\cite{DBLP:conf/cvpr/RasheedK0KK23,DBLP:conf/icml/WengYLWJ23}, we report the Top-1 accuracy of models on the Kinetics600 zero-shot benchmark, and report the accuracies for both base and novel categories and the Harmonic Mean (HM) for an overall measurement.
+As shown in Table~\ref{tab:generalization}, our XOV-Action model significantly outperforms previous state-of-the-art models by {1.7\% and 1.5\%} on these two benchmarks, respectively.
+These results demonstrate the strong generalization capabilities of our model.